Tutorial

 uvw tool run mahoraga run

-For better performance, you can set up another server (for example Nginx) in front of Mahoraga.
+For better performance, you can set up a non-Python server in front of Mahoraga.
 Packages cached on disk can be served within that server, so that subsequent requests won't go to Mahoraga again.
-You can find the following Nginx configuration files in ~/.mahoraga/nginx:
+We provide configuration files for Nginx and Caddy out-of-the-box.

-• mahoraga.conf: A snippet intended to be included in the http block of another file.
+nginx.conf: Top-level configuration file for direct use.mahoraga.conf: A snippet intended to be included in thehttpblock of another file.

 Note